 1001 N California

 Humboldt Park’s very own Cafe Marie-Jeanne is the neighborhood restaurant you need.
-Delicious small plates and amazing pastas, this spot is the hidden gem of Humboldt Park.
+Delicious small plates and amazing pastas, this restaurant is a hidden gem in Chicago.

 From Yelp: “Listen- this place is many things.
 To name a few -spectacular, divine, and doink.
 The crème hearing melts in your mouth like a listerine strip.
 The salmon tartar’s saltiness balanced the sweet notes of the fish PERFECTLY.
 The waitress was elegant and adorably sweet.
 Amazing 5/5 will be returning again soon with my entire family.” – Ryan G.